FabienneB/recruiting_dashboard/README.md

-## Recruiting Dashboard
+## Recruiting Dashboard API

 ### Introduction

-This RoR API allows to load candidates and job openings data and to update candidate
+This RoR API allows to load candidates and job openings data.
+It's also possible to update candidate category.
+The API client's README is available > recruiting_dashboard_dront > README.

 #### List job_openings
 ```